aws-samples/aws-serverless-workshop-innovator-island/5-park-stats/3-quicksight/README.md

 4. Ride rating by popularity.
 [Go to instructions...](./visual4.md)
 5. How many total rides today?
 [Go to instructions...](./visual5.md)

-Once you have the five visualulations on your worksheet, rename your worksheet, and resize the visualizations to fit the dashbaord.
+Once you have the five visualulations on your worksheet, rename your worksheet, and resize the visualizations to fit the dashboard.

 ![Completed dashboard](../../images/module5-3-visualization-all.png)